pyecharts/website/en-us/basic_charts.md

     # Chart type, supports
     # ChartType.SCATTER, ChartType.LINE, ChartType.BAR, ChartType.EFFECT_SCATTER
     type_: str = "line",

+    # The center (center of circle) coordinate of the polar coordinate system, the first item of the array is the horizontal coordinate, the second item is the vertical coordinate.
+    # Supports setting to percentage, when set to percentage the first term is relative to the container width, the second term is relative to the container height.
+    center: types.Optional[types.Sequence] = ["50%", "50%"],

     # The marker types provided by ECharts include 'circle', 'rect', 'roundRect', 'triangle',
     # 'diamond', 'pin', 'arrow', 'none'